2 - Chromosome Compaction

 - What is meant by supercoiling?

 Suppose a piece of linear double-stranded DNA is connected to two supports, one on each end of the molecule.
-Also suppose that the bottom support is held firmly in place, while the other support is twisted in the left-handed or counterclockwise direction.
-Since DNA is naturally a right-handed helix (the two DNA strands interact to produce a helix that rotates clockwise), introducing counterclockwise twists produces underwinding of the DNA double helix.
+Also suppose that the bottom support is held firmly in place, while the top support is twisted in the left-handed or counterclockwise direction.
+DNA is naturally a right-handed helix, meaning that the two DNA strands interact by hydrogen bonding to produce a helix that rotates clockwise.
+Introducing counterclockwise twists into a right-handed helix produces underwinding of the helix.

 Underwinding of the DNA double helix produces fewer turns in the helix.
 For example, a linear 50 base pair (bp) DNA molecule with five turns in the double helix (10 bp per turn) would have 12.5 bp per turn if it is underwound by one turn (50 bp/4 turns = 12.5 bp/turn) (see the left-hand side of Figure 2.2).
 This linear form of DNA with 12.5 bp per turn is an unstable structure that does not naturally occur in cells.
 Instead, the underwound DNA molecule produces a negative supercoil, an attempt by the DNA double helix to stabilize itself.
 This negative supercoil produces a kink in the DNA molecule that causes the distance between the ends of the DNA to decrease.
 Negative supercoils are observed within bacterial chromosomes and function to compact the bacterial DNA into the nucleoid.